President of Portugal: Election

 Under the Portuguese Constitution adopted in 1976, in the wake of the 1974 Carnation Revolution, the president is elected to a five-year term.
 In order to be eligible, any citizen has to be of Portuguese origin and above 35 years old.
 He may be reelected any number of times, but not more than twice in a row.
 The official residence of the Portuguese president is the Belém Palace in Lisbon.

 The president is elected in a two-round system: if no candidate reaches 50% of the votes during the first round, the two candidates with the most votes face each other in a second round held two weeks later.
-However, the second round has only been needed once, during the 1986 presidential election.
+However, the second round have only been needed twice, during the 1986 presidential election and 2026 presidential election.
 To date, all of the elected presidents since the Carnation Revolution have served for two consecutive terms, and presidents consistently rank as the most popular political figure in the country.
 During his time in office, however, the popularity of former president Aníbal Cavaco Silva plummeted, making him the second-least popular political figure in the country, just above the then-prime minister, and the first Portuguese president after 1974 to have a negative popularity.
 By 2024, Marcelo Rebelo de Sousa also displayed negative popularity ratings.

+After the election, the President-elect usually takes an office in the Queluz Palace in Sintra (this having been the case for Aníbal Cavaco Silva, Marcelo Rebelo de Sousa and António José Seguro).

 Succession

-Under article 132 of the Constitution, if the president dies or becomes incapacitated while in office, the president of the Assembly assumes the office with restricted powers until a new president can be inaugurated following fresh elections.
+Under article 132 of the Constitution, if the president dies or becomes incapacitated while in office, the president of the Assembly of the Republic assumes the office with restricted powers until a new president can be inaugurated following fresh elections.
+In case there's no president of the Assembly to assume the office of President, the regiment of the Assembly of the Republic takes into effect and the vice presidents of the Assembly assume the office by their order and, if none are available, the member of Parliament with the longest tenure assumes the office until the election of a new president of the Assembly.

+Since 1976, four Presidents of the Assembly of the Republic have served as interim presidents: Vasco da Gama Fernandes in May 1978, Teófilo Carvalho dos Santos in June 1979, Francisco de Oliveira Dias in December 1981 and António de Almeida Santos in July 1996.

+This is the current presidential line of succession of Portugal: